 UBC Recreation offers a number of opportunities for participation in athletic and recreational activities.
 Our state-of-the-art recreational facilities include two weight rooms, a hockey arena, indoor tennis courts, and a competition-size aquatic centre.
-The largest on-campus fitness facility, the UBC Bird Coop, is known nationally for its fun fitness alternatives, and its impressive mix of top of the line equipment, programs and services.
+The largest on-campus fitness facility, the UBC BirdCoop, is known nationally for its fun fitness alternatives, and its impressive mix of top of the line equipment, programs and services.
+The Activities & Recreation Centre (ARC) opened in February 2018 and is focused on creating a comfortable, welcoming, and inclusive environment to those new to fitness and training activities.